bobyang08250772/coderr/README.md

+<h1>Coderr</h1>
+Coderr is a modern web application designed to make coding offering and ordering easier.
+It enables users to make offer and order the project according to his needs.

+<h2>Features</h2>

+User roles: Guest, User

+Providing offers and place orders

+Commenting system for reviewing the providers

+Responsive UI for desktop and mobile

+Secure backend with Django REST Framework and token-based authentication

+<h2>Tech Stack</h2>
+Frontend: HTML, CSS, JavaScript

+Backend: Django & Django REST Framework

+Database: SQLite (for development)

+Authentication: Django's built-in user system and token auth

 # Coderr Project

 This guide explains how to set up and run an existing Django project using a `requirements.txt` file.